neilkatahira/pge-csvparser/README.md

 ## Notes:
 * Outputted data is customized for my personal use.
 Other relevant data can be manipulated fairly easily.
 Examples of outputs can be found in /Examples/.
-* Change [this line](https://github.com/neilkatahira/pge-csvparser/blob/master/CSV%20Parser/pgeparser.py#L88) accordingly for general monthly usage.
+* Change commented line in overchargeParser() accordingly for general monthly usage.
 * Remove overcharge calculation and update equations to calculate rates for AC/Heater usage fairly.